Cardiovascular disease in women: Signs and symptoms

-Overall, these symptoms seem to be more present at rest than any other time of day for women, and at times of emotional distress.
+Overall, these symptoms seem to be more present at rest than at any other time of day for women and at times of emotional distress.
 Women also tend to report milder symptoms, while also experiencing a combination of more symptoms than men.

-To ensure that practitioners are able to catch all cases and forms presented to them, it is crucial to ensure that women's diagnostic tests are adjusted to include all of these symptoms appropriately.
+To ensure that practitioners can detect all cases and forms presented to them, it is crucial to ensure that women's diagnostic tests are adjusted to include all of these symptoms appropriately.